|Year of Entry||2017|

 +852 3442 8049

-This programme addresses the expanding use of digital technologies in creative/artistic production and cultural engagement.
+This major addresses the expanding use of digital technologies in creative/artistic production and cultural engagement.
 The School adopts an inter-disciplinary approach that combines technological literacy, cultural critique, research-based creativity and concept-driven perspectives.
 Our educational model is based on building bridges between art, science, technology and society.
-Students receive professional training in state-of-the-art facilities to prepare them for their future careers in the use of art, science and technology in creative industries, innovative education and cultural management.
+Students receive professional training with state-of-the-art facilities to prepare them for their future careers in the use of art, science and technology in creative industries, innovative education and cultural management.

 To be considered for admission, you must satisfy the General Entrance Requirements.

 For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma in a relevant discipline with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award.